 $ chmod 400 /Users/username/.ssh/keypairname.pem

-Not necessary but since there are chances some users may get locale errors, it’s a best practice to uncheck this from Terminal Preferences.
-Check this thread in case you face locale issue.
+There are chances some users may get locale errors, it’s a best practice to uncheck this from Terminal Preferences.

 Let’s connect to your instance from Putty or Terminal: